Detached and Torn Retina Treatment

 The ophthalmologist often drains the fluid under the detached retina, allowing the retina to settle back into its normal position against the back wall of the eye.
 This procedure is performed in an operating room.

 In this procedure, a gas bubble is injected into the vitreous space inside the eye in combination with laser surgery or cryotherapy.
 The gas bubble pushes the retinal tear into place against the back wall of the eye.
-Sometimes this procedure can be done in the ophthalmologist’s office.
+Depending on the severity, this procedure can be completed at the Beach Eye Irvine office.

 Your ophthalmologist will ask you to constantly maintain a certain head position for several days.
 The gas bubble will gradually disappear.